Musa Toure: Adelaide United

-2020–2023: Early career

-Following his signing for Adelaide United in 2020, Musa was named for the senior NPL side ahead of the 2020 NPL South Australia season.
+Following his signing for Adelaide United in 2020, Touré was named for the senior NPL side ahead of the 2020 NPL South Australia season.
 In his first season, he registered 7 appearances, making his senior debut on 25 July 2020 in a 3–0 defeat to Adelaide Comets before scoring his first goal for the club in a 2–2 draw to MetroStars a week later.
 His second and third seasons saw him accumulate a further 6 goals in 24 appearances leading him to be called up for pre-season with Adelaide United ahead of the 2022–23 A-League season.

-Musa made his first-team debut as a substitute on 9 October 2022 in a 1–1 draw to Wellington Phoenix at Sky Stadium.
+Touré made his first-team debut as a substitute on 9 October 2022 in a 1–1 draw to Wellington Phoenix at Sky Stadium.
 He signed his first professional contract with the club on 1 March 2023.
-Following his brief stint in the first-team, Musa was demoted to the youth squad where he played a vital role in the Young Red's league campaign under Airton Andrioli's system.
+Following his brief stint in the first-team, he was demoted to the youth squad where he played a vital role in the Young Red's league campaign under Airton Andrioli's system.
 He scored his sixth goal of the season and added an assist for his side to settle a 2–2 draw with West Adelaide on 6 May.

-Toure was recalled into the first team ahead of the 2023–24 A-League season but was ruled out with an ankle injury during the 2023 Australia Cup.
+Touré was recalled into the first team ahead of the 2023–24 A-League season but was ruled out with an ankle injury during the 2023 Australia Cup.
 He made his first appearance of the campaign on 20 October 2023 in a 3–0 home win against defending champions Central Coast Mariners.
 He played a part in the third goal, being awarded a free kick that was taken by Bernardo and scored by a header from Nick Ansell.
 On 29 October 2023, Toure scored his first goal for the club in a 6–0 demolition of Melbourne City, becoming the fifth youngest scorer for Adelaide United and a part of the first brother trio to score for the club.

 Randers FC

-On February 3, 2025 it was confirmed that Toure joined Danish Superliga club Randers FC (where his older brother Mohamed Toure also plays), on a contract to June 2028.
+On February 3, 2025 it was confirmed that Touré joined Danish Superliga club Randers FC (where his older brother Mohamed also played until February 2026), on a contract to June 2028.

+Macarthur

+On 7 September 2026, he moved back to Australia, to play for Macarthur FC.